Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Therefore, one of the first things you need to consider is the growth of the organization.

-Ask yourself: how fast is the business growing?
+Ask yourself: How fast is the business growing?
 Is the business contracting/expanding in a certain area?
-What is the business’ financial health for supporting personnel changes?
+What is the business’s financial health for supporting personnel changes?

 If the business is actively chasing new clients for motion design projects, you will have to orient your team accordingly.
 If poor growth in the last two quarters has impacted hiring capability, you will have to factor it into your resource estimating decisions.

 The departure of key personnel can not only derail your current projects but also jeopardize your ability to staff future projects.

 Therefore, factor employee attrition rates into your forecasting.